tropicbliss/Custom_ROM_Building_Guide/README.md

 # Android Custom ROM Building Guide

 This guide offers a simple guide on how to build a custom ROM for Android.
 However, simple can be harder than complex: You have to work hard to get your thinking clean to make it simple *(I'm not even sure what I'm saying at this point, thanks to sleep deprivation)*.
 But it’s worth it in the end because once you get there, you can move mountains.
 Note: This guide assumes that you know how to use Linux fluently.
 This guide is a compilation of what I've learned over the years.
-Thanks to LineageOS Wiki and AlaskaLinuxUser and many other sources my tired brain is unable to remember, as this guide will not be possible without them.
+Thanks to AlaskaLinuxUser and LineageOS wiki and many other sources my tired brain is unable to remember, as this guide will not be possible without them.

 ## Requirements And Setting Up